per-gron/reacdriver/README.md

 Additionally, this code is as dumb as possible with the metadata part of the REAC packets.
 It basically does nothing with it except when it's necessary to finish the connection handshake.

+When the extension is loaded (and not in master mode), it will listen to all ethernet network interfaces for REAC packets.

 # Usage

 XCode is used to build the driver.
 The product, a directory called `REAC.kext`, will be located